Home

 NOTE (1)

-NOTE (1) For a different look in the garden and yard, plant your onion sets or seeds in your flower beds,
+NOTE (1) Looking for a different look in the garden and yard, plant your onion sets or seeds in your flower beds,

 raised beds or containers.
 Remember, to keep them well watered no matter where you plant them.